Travis County Jail Release and Travis County Bail

-There are a variety of ways to get someone released from the Travis County Jail after they have been arrested in Austin or in Travis County.
-The simplest, fastest, and most cost effective way is to hire an attorney to prepare an attorney assisted personal bond.
-In order to explain the benefits of an attorney assisted personal bond. it is important to understand the basic types of bonds or releases in Travis County.
+There are a variety of ways to get someone released from the Travis County Jail after arrest in Austin or Travis County.
+The most straightforward, quickest, and most cost-effective approach is to hire an attorney to prepare an attorney-assisted personal bond.
+To explain the benefits of an "attorney-assisted personal bond," it is essential to understand the basic types of bonds or releases in Travis County.

 There are three types of bail bonds in Travis County to get someone released.
 They are cash bonds, surety bonds, and personal bonds.
-Simply put, the attorney assisted personal bond. is a faster way to get a personal bond or a way to one when someone might not otherwise qualify for a personal bond on their own.
+Simply put, the "attorney-assisted personal bond" is a faster way to get a "personal bond" or a way to one when someone a "personal bond" who might not otherwise qualify for a "personal bond" on their own.

 What is a cash bond?

 A cash bond is the exact amount of money the defendant must pay before being released from jail.
-The full amount must be paid.
+You must pay the full amount of the bond.